 The second environment mirrors the first one.
 Here, the high-tax equilibrium is unique because big cars are inconvenient.
-In many urban areas, public transport is an alternative to traveling by car.
-Furthermore, because of congestion, traveling by car is time-consuming.
+In many urban areas, public transport is an alternative to traveling by car.6 Furthermore, congestion makes traveling by car time-consuming.
 Strong preferences for reducing carbon dioxide emissions relax the conditions for the existence of the high-tax equilibrium.